SmartGridready/SmartGridready.github.io/source/content/glossary.rst

         Plural form of :term:`Functional Profile`

     Functional Profile Type
-        The type of a :term:`Functional Profile` defines a specific combination of related :term:`Datapoints`.
+        The type of a :term:`Functional Profile` defines a specific combination of related :term:`Data Points`.
         See :ref:`functional_profile_types`.

     Functional Profile Types